l2fprod/mycatalog/README.md

-# A simple user interface to view all Bluemix services and export its content as Office documents
+# A simple user interface to view all IBM Cloud services and export its content as Office documents

-My Catalog uses Cloud Foundry API to show an aggregated view of all services from the IBM Bluemix catalog.
+My Catalog uses the IBM Cloud catalog API to show an aggregated view of all services from the catalog.

 ![](./public/icons/screenshot-mycatalog.png)